TCU vs. Kansas NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- TCU and its opponents have gone over the current 64.5-point total in five of nine games (55.6%) this season.
+- TCU and its opponents have combined to score more than 64.5 points in five of nine games this season.

+- Kansas' games have gone over 64.5 points in four of nine chances this season.

 - The combined points per game average of the two teams, 49.2, is 15.3 points fewer than Saturday's over/under.

-- The 78.4 points per game these two squads have allowed to opponents this season are 13.9 more than the 64.5 over/under in this contest.
+- The 78.4 points per game these two squads have allowed their opponents to score this season are 13.9 more than the 64.5 over/under in this contest.

-- Horned Frogs games have an average total of 58.8 points this season, 5.7 fewer than Saturday's over/under.
+- The average total in Horned Frogs games this season is 58.8, 5.7 points fewer than Saturday's over/under of 64.5 .

 TCU Stats and Trends

-- TCU's games this year have gone over the total in six out of nine opportunities (66.7%).
+- TCU's games this year have hit the over in 66.7% of its opportunities (six times in nine games with a set point total).

 - TCU is 1-0 against the spread and 2-0 overall in games when it puts up more than 44.1 points.

-- In games that TCU picks up over 491.4 yards, the team is 2-2 against the spread and 3-1 overall.
+- In games that TCU churns out more than 491.4 yards, the team is 2-2 against the spread and 3-1 overall.

-- The Horned Frogs have turned the ball over 13 times this season, one more turnover than the Jayhawks have forced (12).
+- The Horned Frogs have turned the ball over one more time (13 total) than the Jayhawks have forced a turnover (12) this season.

 - Find the latest spread and moneyline odds for TCU at SISportsbook.